r-grandorder/tri-hermes/en/pages/Singularity/camelot.md

 Ah, I leave it up to you, Saruhan.
 This is exactly why your grassroots networking will help.

 **Saruhan:**
 Okay, okay.
 I assume it'll be an awkward talk, though.
-If I could use the {(M) young man /(F) young lady} as an excuse, it should be 50: 50.
+If I could use the [♂ young man /♀ young lady] as an excuse, it should be 50: 50.

 ---